Non-stop flights to Manila (MNL)

 Flights from Vietnam to Manila

-In Vietnam, there are 3 airports that have direct flights to Manila.
+There are 3 airports in Vietnam that have non-stop flights to Manila.

-From Da Nang, direct flights are offered by Cebu Pacific.
+From Da Nang, direct flights are offered by AirAsia, Cebu Pacific and Philippine Airlines.

-From Hanoi and Ho Chi Minh City, you can fly with Cebu Pacific, Philippine Airlines and Vietnam Airlines (SkyTeam).
+From Ho Chi Minh City, there are 4 airlines that have direct services to Manila, which are Cebu Pacific, Philippine Airlines, VietJet Air and Vietnam Airlines (SkyTeam).

 Domestic flights to Manila